All Episodes

 You now have total control.

-Now, maybe it's going to take longer to get somebody in a police car, and you know, maybe you know, there are so many uh, you know, uh Japanese jujitsu, part of what we learn, or Brazilian jujitsu jujitsu.
+And, you know, maybe, you know, there are so many, you know, Japanese jujitsu, part of what we learn, or Brazilian jiu-jitsu jujitsu.

-You know, I'm telling you, just a few manipulations of your digits, your fingers or your wrist.
+You know, I'm telling you, just a few manipulations of your digits, your fingers, or your wrist.

-And I'm telling you, you're gonna get people to comply.
+And I'm telling you, you're going to get people to comply, but they're not given that training.

-Well, the cancel culture, I'm not even getting into that today, but I mean, that's now pretty much all over the the place.
+Well, the cancel culture, I'm not even getting into that today, but I mean, that's now pretty much all over the place.

 Let's cancel this, let's cancel that.

-Um I think that I believe people are smart enough to be able to make decisions on their own and determine what is acceptable for them to watch and not watch.
+I think that I believe people are smart enough to be able to make decisions on their own and determine what is acceptable for them to watch and not watch.

 You know, the great beauty of all these options on television is I can't make you watch my TV show.